AfshinEfati/laravel-module-generator/docs/en/usage.md

   {--tests}
   {--policy}
   {--force}
+  {--swagger}
+  {--no-swagger}
   {--fields=}
   {--from-migration=}
 ```

 Use `php artisan make:module --help` for the full flag list and descriptions.

+### Optional Swagger annotations

+Pass `--swagger` when generating API modules to scaffold OpenAPI (`@OA`) annotations for every CRUD endpoint.
+The generator automatically imports `OpenApi\Annotations` and skips annotation output when the swagger package is missing, emitting a warning instead.
+Install either `darkaonline/l5-swagger` or `zircote/swagger-php` before enabling the flag.

 ## Generating a REST API module